githubIEP/worldriskpollr/cran-comments.md

 - This is not a mispelling.

-- Also, running rhub::check_for_cran() regenerates the following NOTES that I understand can be ignored for the reasons above.
+- Also, running rhub::check_for_cran() regenerates the following NOTES that I understand can be ignored for the reasons stated above.

 ### Note 4
 * checking CRAN incoming feasibility ...
 NOTE